Course details

 About the course

 Finding strategies to reduce our impact on our environment is one of the most important issues we face.
-The Master of Environmental Policy and Management will prepare you to make a significant impact as you search for solutions.
-Get ready to make a difference as you acquire advanced analysis skills as part of this taught master's degree.
+This programme will prepare you to make a significant impact as you search for solutions.
+Get ready to make a difference as you acquire advanced analysis skills as part of this Taught Master's degree.

 About this programme